MeeraSharma/EE-1/docs/index.md

 Heating Load | RC, SA, WA, OH, GA, R2: 0.92, RMSE: 3.01 | RC, SA, WA, OH, GA, R2: 0.91, RMSE: 2.96 | All, R2: 0.88, RMSE: 3.75 | RC, SA, WA, OH, GA, R2: 0.92, RMSE: 3.03
 Cooling Load | RC, SA, WA, OH, GA, R2: 0.89, RMSE: 3.20 | RC, SA, WA, OH, GA, R2: 0.89, RMSE: 3.21 | All, R2: 0.83, RMSE: 4.01 | RC, SA, WA, OH, GA, R2: 0.89, RMSE: 3.20

+For Heating Loads, the R-sqaured value obtained from Stepwise is slightly higher than that obtained from CV Regression,indicating a better fit.
+The RMSE value associated with Stepwise Regression, however, is seen to be higher than that of CV Regression.
+For Cooling Loads, the two sets of values are almost te same.

+Both, Stepwise and Crossvalidate Regression, seem to be good modeling techniques for this dataset.

 Stepwise Regression is a type of **Greedy Algotrithm**.
 At each step, it does the one thing that looks best without taking future options into consideration.
 Next, we will look at a more refined method that is based on optimization models and considers all options before making a decision.